Chibale, Zambia: cultural similarities with the areas surrounding Chibale

 A brain-racking discrepancy

-Chibale Zambia: cultural similarities with the areas around Chibale.
-Kubik3Kubik (1988: 44f). comes up with a possible explanation of this, as he calls it ‘brain-racking’, discrepancy between linguistic and musical orientation in the Lala (and the Lamba) region.
+Chibale, Zambia: cultural similarities with the areas surrounding Chibale.
+Kubik3Kubik (1988: 44f). offers a possible explanation for this, as he calls it, ‘brain-racking’ discrepancy between linguistic and musical orientation in the Lala (and the Lamba) region.
 He suggests it may be related to “the transculturative encounter in this region (South Central Africa) between heterogeneous musical cultures, namely, those of the early Bantu migrants associated with the Early Iron Age Industrial Complex and of the San hunter-gatherers once occupying this area” which was ‘cracked’ by the influx of ‘(parallel) thirds people’ on its northern fringes”.

-My suggestion is that the discrepancy and the apparent similarities between Lala and San music may be explained by the fact that new migrants (never – in case of the ‘thirds people’ – or only after quite some time – in case of the ‘fourths people’) may have obtained, or wanted to obtain, control over the (musical) contact between the people and the mpanga.
+My suggestion is that the discrepancy and the apparent similarities between Lala and San music may be explained by the fact that new migrants (never, in the case of the ‘thirds people’, or only after quite some time, in the case of the ‘fourths people’) may have obtained, or wanted to obtain, control over the (musical) contact between the people and the mpanga.
 See the section about the encounter with the small-statured people who lived in the Lala region before ‘the’ Lala.
-And, not a few in Chibale think that the area is the producer of local music and culture.
-The music of this region comes from the mpanga.
+Furthermore, not a few in Chibale believe that the area is the producer of local music and culture.
+The music of this region originates from the mpanga.
 Therefore, linguistic changes may not have been accompanied by musical changes.

 Conclusion

-Chibale Zambia: cultural similarities with the areas around Chibale.
-The articles on this site are about music and related dance, text and ritual in Chibale, but they are relevant to a far larger area in South Central Africa.
+Chibale, Zambia: cultural similarities with the areas surrounding Chibale.
+The articles on this site are about music and related dance, text, and ritual in Chibale, but they are relevant to a far larger area in South Central Africa.

 Footnotes